-In addition to allowing customers to short Ethereum-based tokens, the platform has received a external security audit from Trail of Bits and Certora.
-Currently, more than 26 hedge funds including Digital Asset Fund, AlphaLab, Wyre, and Ikigai, will use the platform
+In addition to allowing customers to short Ethereum-based tokens, the platform has received an external security audit from Trail of Bits and Certora.
+Currently, more than 26 hedge funds including Digital Asset Fund, AlphaLab, Wyre, and Ikigai, plan to use the platform.

 The startup, whose intentions is to revolutionize how money moves in cryptocurrency industry by coming up with algorithms, uses an algorithm to determine demand and supply and hence the interest rate for lending cryptocurrencies but the APR ranges from 5 to 45 percent.

-The company is also planning to launch an in-house stalecoin to make it more useful for financial institutions who want more liquidity, better experiences and of course while avoiding volatility.
+The company is also planning to launch an in-house stablecoin to make it more useful for financial institutions who want more liquidity, better experiences and of course while avoiding volatility.

 “Leverage is the primary source of borrowing demand for a stablecoin, such as TUSD, but users can also convert it into USD for real-world purchases,” Compound’s Founder and CEO Robert Leshner said.